cspr-rad/kairos-spec/src/spec.typ

 + verifies the update was done correctly, given the public inputs, contract endpoint and metadata, e.g. by running the ZK verifier;
 + if the verification succeeds, the L1 transaction is accepted.

+== Prover

+There will be a service, running on the same servers as the L2 server, which computes ZK proofs and ZK rollups.
+This service will be implemented in Rust, using Risc0 to generate ZKPs.

 == Web UI

 // @Mark: What tooling do we want to use for the Web UI?